Preface

 This land is the place where those who received a curse were sealed away.
 Being cursed ones, like you.
 Heheheh.
 Those of that country feared the curse like a disease.
 They then imprisoned them in this land in order to turn away their eyes.
 Detestable things, inconvenient things, things like that shouldn’t be seen.
 Seems like the thoughts of the deficient, no?
 Heheheh.

 If anyone had a grasp of the situation, it was Straid.
-According to him, many countries existed in Drangleic even before Olaphis, meaning it was not the first to succeed Heide.
-From his studies, he apparently learned that these countries all flourished only to decline shortly after.
+From his apparent studies of past countries in the land, he learned that these states all flourished only to decline shortly after.
 The sorcerer compares the process to the way a flame flares up only to soon fade, indicating that all these countries had rather short histories — it would only take a century, at most, for Undead to start cropping up within a population.
 If not for the Old World culture inherited from the land, these countries would barely have time to build before the curse dragged them down.
 But in Straid’s allusion, the flame is revived, the next country replacing the last in a never-ending cycle akin to a curse.
-These similarities to curses and flames is why he jokes about Undead’s role in taking over fire, but it also reveals his awareness about undeath’s connection to the First Flame.
+These similarities to curses and flames are why he jokes about Undead’s role in taking over fire, but it also reveals his awareness about undeath’s connection to the First Flame.
 In that case, he clearly didn’t care enough to clarify Olaphis’ misconceptions.
 Why would he?
 The sorcerer would be leaving the country soon enough, new curiosities bound to catch his attention.
 And this is precisely why Olaphis considered him dangerous.

 It seems many countries have always existed in this land, even before that country.
 The country flourishes, but sooner or later declines.
-Like the flaring up and extinguishing of fire.
+Like the flaring up and extinguishing a flame.
 It repeats again and again.
 However, the extinguished flame is eventually revived.
 And so, the country flourishes again, even though it has changed forms.
 It’s all a curse!
 Heheheh!
-It really is the cursed like you that assume the fire.
+It really is the cursed like you that assume the flame.
 Heheheh…

 Imagine welcoming the greatest mind into your country, giving him access to some your deepest secrets on the promise that he would benefit your own nation.
 And now that person was perfectly willing to take that knowledge with him to another country, helping that nation to your detriment.
 Straid was a huge national security concern, someone with power that Olaphis couldn’t control and had every reason to fear.
 And this magic country had gotten into the habit of sealing away whatever it considered to be a threat.
 The sorcerer was therefore tricked and turned to stone, though the exact nature of this trap is never clarified.
 When we find his petrified body, he is standing at the entrance to a cell, presumably moved by someone in the years since.
 Perhaps the government told Straid about a special prisoner they captured and wanted him to study, using the sorcerer’s curiosity to lure him there before inflicting the curse.
 But however the officials managed it, they undeniably succeeded, surpassing even Straid’s expectations.